kingspp/kingspp.github.io/_posts/2017-11-05-singleton's-skeleton.md

 print(sample_2.var) # prints 25
 ```

-Aha, we now have a solution to our problem we faced in our library.
+Aha, we now have a solution to a problem we faced in our library.
 Our **LibraryConfiguration** class
-should have a metaclass (baseclass) as **Singleton**.
+should have metaclass (baseclass) as **Singleton**.
 This post might feel long for experienced developers,
 but for starters, I feel its apt.
 For me programming was fun and simple when the explanation had a relation to
 real world example.
 It was fun explaining stuff.
 Signing off till next post.